linuxdeepin/unilang/README.md

 * C++ toolchain supporting `std=c++11`, any of:
 	* G++ and a linker compatible with (defaulted to GNU ld)
 		* **NOTE** The current minimal tested G++ version is GCC 8.
+		* For MSYS2 x86_64, LLD is required with GCC, see below.
 	* Clang++ and a linker compatible with
 		* **NOTE** The minimal version should be compatible to the minimal version of G++ in general.
 * libffi